-The osteopathic clinic at Mill Court is part of Oxford Brookes University.
+The osteopathic clinic is a part of Oxford Brookes University.
 It was the first osteopathic teaching clinics in the country accredited and based within a university.

 The clinic is staffed by highly qualified and experienced osteopathic tutors and students.